qbead/qbeadWebsite/content/book/quickstart.md

 ## Programming the SpinWheel

 Learning to code is just like learning a new language - you will understand only a couple of words and commands at first, but as your skills grow you will be able to command the computer to do more sophisticated tasks!
 To get the first set of examples of this new language and the other libraries necessary to run the SpinWheel code, download our SpinWearables Arduino Library using `Sketch → Include Library → Manage Libraries...`.
 In the search bar of the Library Manager, search for `SpinWearables` and then click `Install`.
+You will be automatically promted to install two other required libraries ('NeoPixel' for controlling the LEDs and `ICM 20948` for reading the motion sensor).

 ![Installing Arduino libraries. <a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/quickstart/adding_libraries_screenshot.png "Installing Arduino libraries."){style="max-width:90%"}